 Next, you will need to download the Google Home app.
-This app is a free download and is available for both Android and iOS devices.
-You will not be able to effectively set up your Hub without this software.
+This app is a free download for Android and iOS devices.
+You cannot effectively set up your Hub without this software.

-Once the app has been successfully downloaded, it will give you a brief tutorial that will walk you through the steps of set-up.
-This will include plugging your Google Home device into a power source and connecting it to your home Wi-Fi network.
+Once installed, the Google Home App will give you a brief tutorial walking you through setup.
+This includes plugging your Google Home device into a power source and connecting it to your home Wi-Fi network.

-From the app on the Google Home Hub screen, you will select Add, then Set Up New Devices In Your Home.
-The app will then automatically scan the area for available devices and you will then choose the correct one.
+Select Add from the Google Home Hub screen, then Set Up New Devices In Your Home.
+The app will automatically scan the area for available devices, and you can choose the correct one.

-The voice matching feature will allow you to set up one or multiple voice profiles on the same Hub that will help the device to learn each individual and create customized reactions to their commands.
+The voice matching feature allows you to set up one or multiple voice profiles.
+The Hub will learn each individual’s voice and create customized responses to their commands.

-For example, if one person asks Google Hub what they have on their schedule this morning at nine o’clock, the personalized answer they receive will be different than if another person asks the exact same question.
+For example, if one person asks Google Hub what their morning schedule looks like, the personalized answer they receive will be different than if another person asks the exact same question.

 Can Google Home Hub always recognize multiple different voices?

 Yes.
-The Google Home Hub can recognize multiple different voices, and provide personalized responses to each individual.
-However, while using this feature, you should always be aware that the voice recognition system is not flawless, and it is not hard for the Google Home to mistake somebody else’s voice for your own.
+The Google Home Hub can recognize multiple voices and provide personalized responses to each individual.
+Be aware, however, that the voice recognition feature is not perfect.
+It is not far-fetched for Google Home to mistake somebody else’s voice for your own.

 Can you make calls between Google Home devices?

-The Google Home technology allows the user to call anyone that is listed in their contacts, regardless of the device they use.
-However, it is important to understand that Google makes calls to actual phones instead of the Google Home device itself, so there is no way to initiate a call between two Google Home products.
+Google Home allows you to call anyone in your contacts across various devices.
+The limitation is that Google calls to actual phones, not the Google Home device itself.
+There is no way to initiate a call between two Google Home products.

-What other devices are compatible to use with the Google Home Hub?
+What other devices are compatible with the Google Home Hub?